pabon98/Superhero-Movie-Series/README.md

 ## Available Scripts

-## In the Project Directory You can run:
+## In the Project Directory You can see:

     • This is my awesome-movie-hero site.
     • here you can know about our new movie series.